 MicroSeismic, Inc. is the leader in completions evaluation, having helped customers optimize production in every major basin in North America and 18 countries worldwide.

-MicroSeismic’s new Completions Evaluation Services help you go beyond the dots in a box.
-Our descriptive and predictive services provide advanced interpretation integrated with well and treatment information that give you valuable insights and recommendations into your treatment plans and helps assess the success of every well, stage, and pad.
+MicroSeismic’s new Completions Evaluation Services help our customers go beyond the dots in a box.
+Our descriptive and predictive services provide advanced interpretation integrated with well and treatment information that provide valuable insights and recommendations into treatment plans, helping to evaluate the success of every well, stage, and pad.
 This allows for continually improved fracture design, treatment, and ultimate recovery.

 Descriptive Completions Evaluation

 MicroSeismic’s Descriptive Completions Evaluation Services offer the most complete and detailed description of the results of stimulation programs to help understand productivity, reduce lifting costs, and minimize exploration risk.
 Integrated with well and treatment information, our services allow you to better understand ideal well spacing, improve your treatment plan, and increase ultimate recovery.